aws-samples/aws-fault-injection-simulator-workshop/README.md

 ### Design Conventions

-We are using the following convetions in this workshop:
+We are using the following conventions in this workshop:
-- No upper case characters and/or spaces in directory names.
-Use snake case i.e. underscores and all lower case characters
+- No upper case characters and/or spaces in any directory names.
+- Use snake case i.e. underscores and all lower case characters.
-- Use 3 digit prefix to sort content
+- If required, use a 3 digit prefix to sort assets in directories.

 ## Charter / decisions